Metropolitan-Council/vmt-mode-shift-study/README.md

 ## Related repositories
 * metc-tbi-helper and metc-tbi-internal: These repositories create the data objects and .csv files containing the Travel Behavior Inventory (TBI) 2019 and 2021 data.

+Please note that the mode-shift project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.